shyamgupta196/detection-of-verified-claims/README.md

 | 2022 2a English  | 0.9043  | 0.9258    |  0.9258
 | 2022 2b English  | 0.4462  | 0.4744    |  0.4805

-For more details about this method, please refer to the following publcations:
+For more details about this method, please refer to the following publications:

 Hövelmeyer, Alica, Katarina Boland, and Stefan Dietze.
 2022.
 "SimBa at CheckThat!
 2022: Lexical and Semantic Similarity-Based Detection of Verified Claims in an Unsupervised and Supervised Way."
 In CLEF Working Notes 2022, Proceedings of the Working Notes of CLEF 2022- Conference and Labs of the Evaluation Forum, edited by Guglielmo Faggioli, Nicola Ferro, Allan Hanbury, and Martin Potthast, CEUR Workshop Proceedings 3180, 511-531.
 Aachen: RWTH Aachen. https://ceur-ws.org/Vol-3180/paper-40.pdf.